Smoking in New Zealand: Legislation

 Cigarette advertising was banned on TV and radio in 1963, on cinemas and billboards in 1971, and in print media in 1990.
 Tobacco sponsorship was phased out in 1995 and tobacco signage banned from outside shops the same year.
 Tobacco displays themselves were banned in 2012.

 The sale of single cigarettes was banned in early 1998, and cigarettes are required to be sold in packs of no fewer than 20.
 The New Zealand government's National Drug Policy 2007–2012 seeks to reduce the effects of tobacco use by limiting availability, limiting the use of tobacco, and reducing harm from existing tobacco use.

 On 9 December 2021, Associate Health Minister Ayesha Verrall confirmed that the Sixth Labour Government would introduce legislation to significantly reduce the availability of tobacco products in the country, by prohibiting their sale to anyone born after 2008 (described as creating a "smokefree generation"), and restricting them to specialty stores only.
 There would also be a restriction on nicotine content.
 The announcement was praised by the Green Party and several health leaders including New Zealand Medical Association chair Alistair Humphrey, Health Coalition Aotearoa smokefree expert advisory group chair Sally Liggins, and University of Auckland Associate Dean of Pacific Collin Tukuitonga for addressing the health effects of smoking particularly within the Māori and Pasifika communities.
 By contrast, ACT health spokesperson Karen Chhour criticised the proposed legislation, stating that prohibition was unworkable and claiming that it would create a black market for tobacco products.

-The Smokefree Environments Bill was passed on 13 December 2022, which will ban the sale of tobacco to anyone born after 1 January 2009.
+The Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Act 2022 was passed on 13 December 2022, banning the sale of tobacco to anyone born after 1 January 2009 and reducing the number of retailers allowed to sell tobacco products On 27 November 2023, the incoming National-led coalition government announced it would repeal the Smokefree Environments Amendment Act, in part to fund its promised tax cuts.